Manhasset Hills, New York: Power

-PSEG Long Island provides power to all homes and businesses within Manhasset Hills.
+PSEG Long Island provides power to all homes and businesses within Manhasset Hills, on behalf of the Long Island Power Authority.

-The former Motor Parkway's right-of-way now serves as the route of a power line through the area.
+The former Long Island Motor Parkway's right-of-way now serves as the route of a power line through the area.

 Sewage

 All of Manhasset Hills is connected to sanitary sewers, which are part of the Nassau County Sewage District, which handles and treats the hamlet's sanitary waste.

 Water

 Manhasset Hills is located within the boundaries of the Garden City Park Water District and the Manhasset–Lakeville Water District.
 The boundaries of these two districts within the hamlet roughly correspond to the school district boundaries.